hazae41/glace/README.md

 ## Features

-- Client-side React + Tailwind with optional prerendering for SEO
+- Compatible with any client-side or SSG framework (e.g. React)
 - Focused on security and simplicity without degrading performances
 - Supply-chain hardened with the bare minimum dependencies
 - Built on web principles with HTML-in-HTML-out bundling